Something happened this month that remined me of this post published on the fortieth anniversary of the first lunar landing.

 Well if you can't beat 'em, join 'em as I say.
 Sure, things didn't turn out as I had hoped this November and come January 20, our country will turn back the clock and return to a time that about 50 percent of the electorate hoped and prayed was gone for good.

 So be it.
 I've made an early new year's resolution to stop caring.
-In that vein I decided to ween myself from my former daily dose of reading, watching, listening and talking about politics.
+Of course, like all resolutions, don't hold me to that.
+In that vein I decided to wean myself from my former daily regimen of reading, watching, listening and talking about politics.
 Instead of reading for example the New York Times, The Atlantic, and my other once go-to sources of information about the world outside my door, I've only been reading about sports.
 I've also given up the habit of automatically tuning in to the local NPR affiliate on the radio, instead I have my dial set to a station that plays nothing but Christmas music 24/7.
 I've also given up discussing politics on social media and have turned my attention there solely to watching cat videos.
 And instead of watching news and political commentary on TV, I've turned to watching nothing but Italian soap operas.

 The problem is that never before in my life do I remember a bleaker time for Chicago sports teams.
 So listening to endless stories about the futility of the prospects for all the hometown teams I've rooted for my entire life, does little to alleviate my depression of the thought of...